danielosw/nvimConfig/README.md

 A really weird and kinda complicated neovim config.
 You will need cmake, ripegrep, and fzf (and possibly more that I don't remember).
 Note that one of the plugins is a personal fork of themery.nvim due to it using depreciated code.
+Also because of file path stuff, specifically me hard coding the paths to the themery file, it may or may not work on MacOS.
+It does work on both windows and linux however.